 Wear PPE: PPE stands for "Personal Protective Equipment."
 A PPE is an item you use for safety when working with chemicals.
-Some examples of PPE are Utility gloves, Safety glasses, Goggles, Gowns, Ventilators and Masks PPE is listed on the MSDS (Material Safety Data Sheet) for all the chemicals you work with.
-The PPE necessary for each substance are determined by the ways the substance can harm you.
+Some examples of PPE are Utility gloves, Safety glasses, Goggles, Gowns, Ventilators and Masks PPE is listed

 There are three ways that a chemical substance may harm you: